tc39/proposal-intl-messageformat/README.md

 - An operand with an annotation.
 - An annotation with no operand.

-The resolution of standalone annotations is customisable using the constructor's `functions` option, which takes `MessageFunction` function values that are applied when the annotation's name (without the `:`) corresponds to the `functions` key.
+The resolution of annotations using the `:` prefix is customisable using the constructor's `functions` option, which takes `MessageFunction` function values that are applied when the annotation's name (without the `:`) corresponds to the `functions` key.